Study-Scape/StudyScape/reports/StudyScape-20250226.md

 ## Project Status

 ### Meeting Agenda
-1.Beta++ and guides
+1. Beta++ and guides
-2.Readying for deployment
+2. Readying for deployment
-3.

 ### Goals for the week
 Implement more advanced features of: user adding, user updating, and bookmarking locations.
 Improve map component with markers with data and interactivity.
 Manually add most popular study locations to database leave rest to user base.
 Implement unique user sessions with auth for personal bookmarks.
 Search for existing locations datasets.